liangcheng-yu/hyperlight/src/tests/rust_guests/dummyguest/README.md

 # The "dummy" guest in Rust

-This is dummyguest, but written in rust.
-Here's how to build it:
+This is the dummy guest, written in Rust.
+The purpose of this guest binary is only for use with Hyperlight tests.
+It utilizes no Rust functionality and allocates no memory, so it's useful for a wide range of lower-level tests.

+The command to build this guest, which you must run on windows (to get access to the linker `link.exe`) is as follows:

 ```
 cargo build --release --target x86_64-pc-windows-msvc